 - Fold everything gently with the orange vinaigrette.

 - Serve and enjoy.
-We used steamed potatoes, you can use bread or just appreciate it alone.
+We used these roasted potatoes, you can use bread or just appreciate this heirloom tomato salad on its own.

 - Do leave a comment please and subscribe to get more healthy recipes, I love you.

-- This tomato salad will be super quick if you marinate your olives way ahead
+- This tomato salad recipe will be super quick if you marinate your olives way ahead

 - The longer the marinating time the better.